Kong/insomnia-docs/docs/insomnia/custom-themes.md

 The following `style` options are available.
 Each of these can hold their own `background`, `foreground`, and `highlight` options.

 * appHeader
+* dialog
+* dialogFooter
+* dialogHeader
+* dropdown
+* editor
+* link
+* overlay
+* pane
 * paneHeader
+* sidebar
+* sidebarHeader
-* editor
+* sidebarList
-* dialog
+* tooltip
 * transparentOverlay
-* sidebar
-* link

 ## Custom CSS

-In addition to baseline edits and sub-components, you can add custom CSS.
+In addition to baseline edits and sub-components, you can add custom CSS using the `rawCss` option.

+{:.alert .alert-primary}
+**Note**: Generally, opt to use predefined parameters to customize your theme rather than using custom CSS.
+This ensures that your theme will not break in the future as we make changes to Insomnia.

 ```ts
 module.exports.themes = [{